 AAT and VCAT: introduction

 People affected by certain decisions of the Commonwealth Government or its agencies may appeal to the Commonwealth Administrative Appeals Tribunal (AAT).
 Similarly, people affected by certain decisions of the Victorian Government or its agencies may appeal to the Administrative Division of the Victorian Civil and Administrative Tribunal (VCAT).
 Contact details for AAT and VCAT are supplied at the end of this chapter.

-The relevant legislation for AAT is the Administrative Appeals Tribunal Act 1975 (Cth) (“AAT Act”), as amended (including the Administrative Appeals Tribunal Amendment Act 2005 (Cth)).
+The relevant legislation for AAT is the Administrative Appeals Tribunal Act 1975 (Cth) (“AAT Act”).
 The relevant legislation for VCAT is the Victorian Civil and Administrative Tribunal Act 1998 (Vic) (“VCAT Act”).

-The word “decision” is given an extended meaning under the AAT Act.
-Under section 25(5), failure to act within the prescribed period amounts to a decision.
-“Decision” is also defined in section 3(3) of the AAT Act.
-However, see also the section of VCAT Act (s 126) about time extensions.
+The word “decision” is given an extended meaning under the AAT Act (defined at s 3(3)).
+Under section 25(5) of the AAT Act, and section 4(1)(d) of the VCAT Act, a failure by a decision-maker to act within the prescribed period amounts to a decision.
+The VCAT Act (s 126) permits time extensions in certain circumstances.

 In this chapter, references to “the tribunal” refer to both AAT and VCAT, unless otherwise specified.

 AAT can only review a decision where a Commonwealth Act or Regulation gives it the power to do so, or where the right is in the AAT Act (s 25).
 More than 400 separate Acts and Regulations give AAT the power to review decisions.